Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

 The German Shepherd Dog (GSD) is one of the most popular and well-known breeds of dogs worldwide.
 It didn’t gain popularity overnight, though.
 This dog has a rich origin story and has been a crucial aspect in the development of domestic dogs across the world.

 We are going to look in detail at the origins of this fascinating breed.
 German Shepherds have been around for quite a long time—they’re big, furry, and originated from—guess where?
 Germany!
 They were bred initially to be guard dogs and help with the herding of animals, but their companionship, intelligence, and friendliness quickly made them a popular choice for pets.

 After reading this article, you will have a much better understanding of the ancestry of your favorite furry friends.

 The Origin of the German Shepherd Breed

 The origin of the German Shepherd can be traced back to Europe in the middle of the 19th century when people were first beginning to try and develop standard dog breeds.
 Before this, dogs had not been nearly as domesticated as they are now.
 You could not go to a store and pick out a purebred Alaskan Husky, for example.
 What you saw was what you got, and oftentimes, people have no idea what kind of dog they even had.

 Dogs were bred in accordance with the local needs by choosing and selecting different traits that would be desirable for those hoping to own a dog.
 In Germany, farmers needed their animals protected, and they needed help herding their sheep.
 This required a good blend of strength, agility, intelligence, and a good sense of smell and direction.

 As breeders continued to isolate these traits, the easily recognizable German Shepherd breed slowly emerged.
-These dogs have no problem herding sheep, and the traits of intelligence and strength ran through the whole breed.
+These dogs have no problem herding sheep, and the traits of intelligence and strength ran throughout the whole breed.
 However, the appearance of these dogs, and their individual abilities, often varied between individuals.

 Naturally, to create a standardized breed, the breeders needed to eliminate these differences.